akka/akka-samples/akka-sample-cluster-java/README.md

 You can read more about the cluster concepts in the [documentation](http://doc.akka.io/docs/akka/2.6/java/cluster-usage.html).

-To run this sample, type `sbt "runMain sample.cluster.simple.SimpleClusterApp"` if it is not already started.
-If you are using maven, use `mvn compile exec:java -Dexec.mainClass="sample.cluster.simple.SimpleClusterApp"` instead.
+To run this sample, type `sbt "runMain sample.cluster.simple.App"` if it is not already started.
+If you are using maven, use `mvn compile exec:java -Dexec.mainClass="sample.cluster.simple.App"` instead.
 To pass parameters to maven add `-Dexec.args="..."`.

 `SimpleClusterApp` starts three actor systems (cluster members) in the same JVM process.
 It can be more interesting to run them in separate processes.
 Stop the application and then open three terminal windows.

 In the first terminal window, start the first seed node with the following command:

-    sbt "runMain sample.cluster.simple.SimpleClusterApp 2551"
+    sbt "runMain sample.cluster.simple.App 2551"

 2551 corresponds to the port of the first seed-nodes element in the configuration.
 In the log output you see that the cluster node has been started and changed status to 'Up'.

 In the second terminal window, start the second seed node with the following command:

-    sbt "runMain sample.cluster.simple.SimpleClusterApp 2552"
+    sbt "runMain sample.cluster.simple.App 2552"

 2552 corresponds to the port of the second seed-nodes element in the configuration.
 In the log output you see that the cluster node has been started and joins the other seed node and becomes a member of the cluster.
 Its status changed to 'Up'.